 Figure 44.
-Number of ESSL reports of flash flood14,013 per grid cell overing the entire archive
+Number of ESSL reports of flash floods (N = 14,013) per grid cell over the entire archive

 When applied to its independent validation datasets over 50 different sampling, fitting, and validation trials, this European RF had a Brier score between 0.104 and 0.088, comparable to that achieved with the U.S. low-elevation RF, which ranged from 0.090 to 0.099.
 The mean Brier score of the European RF was 0.093, while the mean Brier score of the U.S. RF (over low elevation cases) was 0.094.
 Table 21 summarizes the most important variables in the European RF by their mean decrease in Gini impurity (MDG) scores over 50 trials.
 The most important variable, on average, is the K index, just as it is in the U.S. Specific humidity at low levels is quite important, as well, as is the precipitation rate, convective precipitation rate, best 4-layer LI, surface-based CAPE, and PW.